Battle of Baghdad (2003): Tharthar Palace

 On April 7, US troops took control of a major presidential palace along the Tigris river.
-It had been hoped that leaders of the regime would be found in the complex, located near Saddam Hussein's home town of Tikrit.
+It had been hoped that leaders of the regime would be found in the complex, located near Saddam Hussein's home city of Tikrit.
 American commanders on the ground said that they would remain in the city center rather than return to the outskirts as they had done previously.

 Within hours of a palace seizure and with television coverage of this spreading through Iraq, US forces ordered Iraqi forces within Baghdad to surrender, or the city would face a full-scale assault.
 Iraqi government officials had either disappeared or had conceded defeat.

 Jumhuriya Bridge

 On April 8, 2003, some 500 Iraqi soldiers, including Republican Guard mounted a fierce counterattack across the Jumhuriya Bridge, forcing part of the US forces on the western side of Baghdad to initially retreat, but the Iraqis reportedly lost 50 soldiers in the fighting that included the use of A-10 Warthogs on the part of the US forces.
 An A-10 attack plane was shot down in combating the counterattack by an Iraqi surface-to-air missile.